paperbenni/paperbenni.github.io/content/posts/instantwm.md

 A good example of this approach is resizing windows.
 GNOME and all traditional desktop environments place small hitboxes around a window that when clicked and dragged start the resizing process.
-Hypland does not have these and instead requires you to hold down a key on your keyboard, and the entire window becomes the hitbox for resizing.
+Hyprland does not have these and instead requires you to hold down a key on your keyboard, and the entire window becomes the hitbox for resizing.